capistrano/capistrano/DEVELOPMENT.md

 ## Contributing documentation

 Improvements and additions to Capistrano's documentation are very much appreciated.
-The official documention is stored in the `docs/` directory as Markdown files.
+The official documentation is stored in the `docs/` directory as Markdown files.
 These files are used to automatically generate the [capistranorb.com](http://capistranorb.com/) website, which is hosted by GitHub Pages.
 Feel free to make changes to this documentation as you see fit.
 Before opening a pull request, make sure your documentation renders correctly by previewing the website in your local environment.
 Refer to [docs/README.md][] for instructions.

 ## Setting up your development environment